 Going Through the Administrative Appeals Process

 Avoiding civil litigation is generally a positive.
 Litigation can be time-consuming and frustrating, and your lawsuit will be a public matter that could be scrutinized by others.
 This applies to both parties.
-As an insured, you may simply feel that it’s not “worth” the trouble of suing the insurer in court — as such, an early and favorable resolution to the dispute, perhaps through the administrative appeals process, is much preferable.
+As an insured, you may simply feel that it’s not “worth” the trouble of suing the insurer in court.
+As such, an early and favorable resolution to the dispute, perhaps through the administrative appeals process, is much preferable.

-Denied an ERISA Disability Claim in Chicago?
-An Attorney Can Fight for Your Benefits
+Denied an ERISA Disability Claim in Chicago? an Attorney Can Fight for Your Benefits

-When you contact our firm early on we can work with you to prepare and file a claim with the necessary supporting evidence.
-In most situations, if your claim is denied and an appeal is unsuccessful you will not be permitted to submit any additional information during the litigation process.
-This means that is very important to work with a skilled ERISA attorney who will gather and file all the evidence needed to build the strongest case on your behalf.
+When you contact our firm early on, we can work with you to prepare and file a claim with the necessary supporting evidence.
+In most situations, if your claim is denied and an appeal is unsuccessful, you will not be permitted to submit any additional information during the litigation process.
+This means that it is very important to work with a skilled ERISA attorney who will gather and file all the evidence needed to build a comprehensive case on your behalf.